regorxxx/chroma.js/docs/src/index.md

 ### color.android

 Returns the numeric [Android colors](https://developer.android.com/reference/android/graphics/Color) representation of the hexadecimal RGBA color.
 Also works with alpha channel; if a RGBA color is passed, RGB mode must be set explicitly to discard it.
-In case of RGB colors, if there is no alpha channel, it RGB mode is enforced.
+In case of RGB colors, if there is no alpha channel, RGB mode is enforced.

 ```js
 chroma('#000000').android();